National Training Centers

 Funded by HRSA AETC Program, the National Clinician Consultation Center’s mission is to improve patient health outcomes by building the capacity of healthcare providers through expert clinical consultation and education about managing HIV/AIDS, perinatal HIV, pre-exposure prophylaxis, and bloodborne pathogen exposures.
 The center provides online and phone-based consultation in service areas including testing and prevention, treatment, and post-exposure prophylaxis (PEP).
 Visit their website at www.nccc.ucsf.edu.

-Funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), the purpose of the TTCs is to develop and strengthen the specialized behavioral healthcare and primary healthcare workforce that provides prevention, treatment and recovery support services for SUD and mental illness.
-The TTC program is comprised of three networks: the Addiction Technology Transfer Centers, the Mental Health Technology Transfer Centers, and the Prevention Technology Transfer Centers.
+Funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), the purpose of the TTCs is to develop and strengthen the specialized behavioral healthcare and primary healthcare workforce that provides prevention, treatment and recovery support services for SUD and mental health needs.
+The TTC program consists of three networks: the Addiction Technology Transfer Centers, the Mental Health Technology Transfer Centers, and the Prevention Technology Transfer Centers.
 Visit their website at https://techtransfercenters.org

 The NCTRC supports telehealth programs to expand the availability of health care to rural and underserved populations across the U.S. through twelve regional and two national Telehealth Resource Centers (TRCs).
 TRCs have been established to provide technical assistance, education, and information to organizations and individuals who are actively providing or interested in providing health care at a distance.
 The consortium is committed to helping organizations overcome barriers, advance telehealth education, and provide resources.
 The regional TRCs work with organizations to solve healthcare delivery problems.
 The two national TRCs focus on policy and technology: the National Policy Center - Center for Connected Health Policy and the National Technology Center - Telehealth Technology Assessment Resource Center.
 Visit their website at https://www.telehealthresourcecenter.org/.